 Concorde Delta Golf's Brooklands journey

 After British Airways ceased Concorde operations on 24th October 2003, Brooklands Museum in Weybridge, Surrey, made an unsuccessful bid to acquire one of the seven BA fleet.
 More than 30% of each of the 20 Concordes built were manufactured by the British Aircraft Corporation at their Weybridge factory during the 1960s and 1970s and the site's unique historical association with the type was the prime reason for the museum's ambition to acquire an example for its aviation collection.
+Soon after their failed bid, however, it was announced that Brooklands were in negotiations to have Concorde G‑BBDG loaned to the museum instead.

-Although classed as a production standard aircraft, G‑BBDG, or 'Delta Golf' as the aircraft is more commonly known, never saw airline service but, along with French Concorde F-WTSB (c/n 201), she did the bulk of the flying that allowed the final certification of Concorde for airline service, as well as being used to train the early BA flight crews.
+Although classed as a production standard aircraft, G‑BBDG, or 'Delta Golf' as the aircraft is more commonly known, never saw airline service but, along with French Concorde F‑WTSB, she did the bulk of the flying that allowed the final certification of Concorde for airline service, as well as being used to train the early British Airways flight crews.
+Having accumulated 1282 flying hours - of which 514 were supersonic - DG last flew on Christmas Eve 1981, whereafter the aircraft then went into storage.
+DG was kept serviceable throughout early 1982 so that she would be available for any further development work or test flights, however, no such flights were ultimately required.

-Having accumulated 1282 flying hours - of which 514 were supersonic - DG last flew on Christmas Eve 1981.
-She then went into storage at Filton airfield near Bristol and was subsequently acquired by British Airways in 1984 and used as a source of spares to keep their Concorde fleet serviceable.
-To protect DG from the elements, British Airways constructed a purpose-built hangar to house her at Filton.
-The building was designed to enable the aircraft to be stored minus the tail fin, which effectively halved the cost of the structure.
-The hangar became known as the '202' hangar and was completed in early 1988.
-DG was moved inside in May of that year.
+On 1st April 1984, DG was purchased by British Airways as part of the Concorde buyout from the UK Government and the aircraft soon became a major source of spares to keep their Concorde fleet serviceable.
+To protect DG from the elements, a purpose-built hangar was constructed to house her at Filton.
+The building was designed for the aircraft to be stored minus the tail fin, which effectively halved the cost of the structure.
+The hangar became known as the '202' hangar and was completed in early 1988; with DG being moved inside in May of that year.
+In late 2001, G-BBDG was temporarily moved to the Brabazon Hangar for test fitting of new strengthened cockpit doors (required by the aviation authorities after September 11th 2001) and also to facilitate escape slide trials.

 The restoration of DG was a "Million Pound Project" that helped to secure her long-term future and placed her on display alongside other existing museum aircraft such as the VC10, Vanguard, Viscount and Varsity - all of which were also designed and built at the Weybridge site.
 Opened to the public in July 2006 by the museum's Royal Patron; HRH Prince Michael of Kent, Delta Golf is the only Concorde in the Southeast of England that is open to visitors.

 2024 marked two important anniversaries for Delta Golf.
-Firstly, it was 50 years since her maiden flight from Filton to Fairford in February 1974.
-Secondly, it was 20 years since she arrived in pieces at Brooklands.
+Firstly, it was 50 years since her maiden flight in February 1974.
+Secondly, it was 20 years since she had arrived in pieces at Brooklands.
 DG is still a hugely popular attraction at the museum and the Brooklands Concorde Experience offers a unique opportunity to visit this fantastic aircraft at the place where the first UK meeting between Great Britain and France to discuss Concorde took place and where more than 30% of every Concorde airframe - British and French - was manufactured.
 If you would like to visit Delta Golf at Brooklands, click here for details.

 Concorde model 'G-CONC' is also on display at Brooklands...